History rewrites, recorded as facts

 Lenses

-Switch between Live, Pulse, and Stream without losing the active ref, the selected commit, or any filters.
+Switch perspectives without losing the active ref, the selected commit, or any filters.
 Each lens is a different way to read the same observed facts.

 Demo